Christian cross appears bright in the sky background

 Holiness in Christianity

-In Christianity, God’s holiness is a central and defining attribute.
-The Bible repeatedly emphasizes that God is “holy,” meaning He is completely pure, morally perfect, and wholly separate from sin.
-For instance, Isaiah 6:3 proclaims: “And one called to another and said: ‘Holy, holy, holy is the Lord of hosts; the whole earth is full of His glory.”
+In Christianity, God’s holiness is absolutely central.
+The Bible keeps coming back to this idea that God is “holy” – meaning He’s completely pure, morally perfect, and entirely separate from sin.
+Take Isaiah 6:3, for example: “And one called to another and said: ‘Holy, holy, holy is the Lord of hosts; the whole earth is full of His glory.'”
+This verse captures God’s absolute moral purity and His complete separation from sin.
+Holiness isn’t just one of God’s qualities – it’s His very essence.
+It reflects His unique, unapproachable, and transcendent nature.

-Because of God’s holiness, He cannot tolerate sin, creating a separation between humans and God.
-The only way this separation can be bridged is through the redemptive work of Jesus Christ.
-According to Christian belief, Jesus died on the cross to atone for humanity’s sins, allowing those who believe in Him to be reconciled with God.
-John 3:16 and Romans 5:8 affirm this message: “For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”
-(John 3:16)
+Christianity teaches that all humans are sinners who fall short of God’s glory.
+Romans 3:23 puts it plainly: “For all have sinned and fall short of the glory of God.”
+Because God is holy, He can’t tolerate sin.
+This creates a gap between humans and God.
+The only way to bridge that gap is through Jesus Christ’s redemptive work.
+Christian belief holds that Jesus died on the cross to pay for humanity’s sins, making it possible for believers to be reconciled with God.
+John 3:16 and Romans 5:8 spell this out: “For God so loved the world that He gave His only Son, that whoever believes in Him should not perish but have eternal life.”
+(John 3:16) “But God shows His love for us in that while we were still sinners, Christ died for us.”
+(Romans 5:8)

 The Concept of Holiness in Islam

-And Surah Al-Hashr (59:23) describes Allah’s attributes as follows: “He is Allah, other than whom there is no deity, the Sovereign, the Pure, the Perfection, the Bestower of Faith, the Overseer, the Exalted in Might, the Compeller, the Superior.
+In Islam, Allah has many attributes – He’s all-powerful, all-knowing, and merciful.
+But the Quran doesn’t specifically call Allah “holy” (the Arabic word would be “muqaddas”).
+Instead, Allah is described as “pure” and “perfect,” pointing to His moral and spiritual perfection.
+Surah Al-Ikhlas (112:1-4) says: “Say, ‘He is Allah, [Who is] One, Allah, the Eternal Refuge.
+He neither begets nor is born, Nor is there to Him any equivalent.'”
+Surah Al-Hashr (59:23) describes Allah’s attributes like this: “He is Allah, other than whom there is no deity, the Sovereign, the Pure, the Perfection, the Bestower of Faith, the Overseer, the Exalted in Might, the Compeller, the Superior.
 Exalted is Allah above whatever they associate with Him.”

 Key Differences in the Understanding of Holiness and Sin